tommy-carlier/www.tcx.be/_posts/2005-04-25-msn-messenger-net20.md

 ---
 layout: post
-title: MSN Messenger + .NET 2.0
+title: "MSN Messenger + .NET 2.0"
 ---

 I just had this crazy idea: what if the next version of MSN Messenger would be written in .NET 2.0?
 Wouldn't it be cool if MSN Messenger had: